Willy Schwarz

-Willy Schwarz (born 8 December 1906 in Göttingen, died 1982) was a German physician and anatomist, who was Professor and held the second chair in anatomy at the Free University of Berlin from 1966 to 1976.
+Willy Schwarz (born 8 December 1906 in Göttingen, died 1982) was a German physician and anatomist.

+Career

 He obtained his Habilitation in 1937, and taught at the University of Jena and the University of Königsberg prior to 1945.

 From 1949, he was employed at the Free University of Berlin, as Adjunct Professor (apl.
 Professor) 1949–1951, as Professor Extraordinarius (ao.
 Professor) 1951–1966 and as Professor Ordinarius from 1966.
 He was Director of the Research Department for Electron Microscopy and of the Institute for Anatomy.

+He held the second chair in anatomy at the Free University of Berlin from 1966 to 1976.